Jyve00/Microsoft_Movie_Project/TEMPLATE_README.md

 ## Business Problem

 Micosoft's new film studio has just launched and they are trying to release a sucessfull movie but don't know where to start.
 With the data we collected and analysed we where able to come up with some questions that we thought where important to a sucessfull movie like "What months generate the most worldwide gross?", "What genres brings in the most profit?", and "What directors have brought in the biggest profits?".
-We believe these are the most important questions for a new film studio to ask because overall these are variables that can be closely connected to generating a profit
+We believe these are the most important questions for a new film studio to ask because overall these are variables that can be closely connected to generating a profit.